 If your vehicle is fixable, you may be entitled to the cost of repairs as well as “diminution in value,” which is the value a car loses after a car crash causes significant damage.
 If your vehicle is considered a total loss, you should be entitled to the car’s fair market value.
 You might need gap insurance to pay off the debt for a financed vehicle, so check with your finance or leasing company about that coverage.

 Either way, the insurance company will look for any way to pay less, so you’ll want to research the market value of your vehicle and make sure you aren’t getting lowballed.
 If you’re not sure how to approach this, contact a car accident lawyer.

 Pain and Suffering

 In addition to easily-calculated damages like those above, you may also be entitled to pain and suffering damages.
-These have no clear definition or money value for every case, so it depends on your specific situation.
+These have no clear definition or money value for every case, depending on your specific situation.

-Pain and suffering refers to the discomfort or pain you experience because of your car accident injuries.
+Pain and suffering refer to the discomfort or pain you experience because of your car accident injuries.
 That includes suffering you are experiencing now or are likely to experience in the future.
-Maybe your injuries prevent you from doing things you used to enjoy or you have scarring or disfigurement that causes you physical or emotional suffering.
+For example, maybe your injuries prevent you from doing things you used to enjoy, or you have scarring or disfigurement that causes you physical or emotional suffering.

 Some examples of pain and suffering are:

 - Anxiety, depression, or other mental disorders

 - Fear and anger

 - Mood swings